-This cabinet is comprised of the Environment Department, the Parks & Recreation Department, and the Boston Landmarks Commission.
+This cabinet is comprised of the Environment Department, the Inspectional Services Department, the Parks & Recreation Department, and the Boston Landmarks Commission.
 The Chief is responsible for environmental and energy policies for the City.

 Housing & Neighborhood Development

 The Department of Neighborhood Development (DND), through its Office of Housing Stability and array of diverse programs, invests public resources strategically to strengthen and stabilize the City's neighborhoods.